Select a category below to browse relevant vaccine information and FAQs

 Severe side effects like an allergic reaction are rare.
-If you think you are experiencing a severe reaction, you should see a healthcare professional as soon as possible.
+If you think you or your child are experiencing a severe reaction, you should seek medical attention immediately.

-If you have any concerns about the side effects of vaccines, please speak to a healthcare professional.
+If you have any concerns about the side effects of immunisations, please speak to a healthcare professional.

 Like all medicines, vaccines are not 100% effective.
 Therefore, there may still be a chance that an immunised person can get the disease – although usually with less severe symptoms than if they’d had no immunisation.

 If your teenager did not receive some or all of the recommended doses of immunisations when they were young, they might need what’s called a ‘catch-up dose(s)’.

 Speak with a healthcare professional if you're unsure about your teenager's immunisation status.